Martin322s/optic-project/README.md

 add suppliers and optics, display a list of suppliers, calculate the price of an order and save the the data in a file.

+## Guide to using the application by the user
+The program provides a menu-based interface with the following
+options:
+- Add Provider: Allows the user to add a new one provider by entering name, bulstat, city and phone number.
+- Add optics to a provider: Allows the user to added new optics to an existing supplier's inventory, such as select the supplier from a list and enter the name, material, the thickness, diopter and type of optics.
+- Show suppliers: Shows a list of all existing ones suppliers by showing their name and index.
+- Order Price Calculation: Allows the user to calculate the total cost per order for a specific type of optics and quantity by selecting a supplier from a list and entering the type and the amount of optics.
+- Save Vendors to File: Allows the user to save all vendors and their optics to a text file as enter the file name.
+The program also provides error messages in case of incorrect input, such as invalid indexes or missing information.